erizov/Professor/semester_11/lecture_78_observability_platform/aiops/univer.en.md

 ## Algorithm Definition

-Aiops is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+AIOps (Artificial Intelligence for IT Operations) is an algorithm used to solve specific problems in computer science.

 ## Technical Description

-Aiops is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+AIOps (Artificial Intelligence for IT Operations) works by processing data sequentially according to specific rules and algorithms.

 ## Application in Monitoring & Security